goschtl/zope/zope-story-website/trunk/src/index.rst

          |Grok|_

-         Grok is aimed at making the full power of the Zope Framework accessible to any Python developer.
+         Grok is aimed at making the full power of the Zope Toolkit accessible to any Python developer.

       .. container::